Student Loan Default Rates

 Cohort Default Rates

-Definition of the two-year rate:
+Definition of the three-year rate:

 CDRs in Missouri